okraskat/okraskat.github.io/_posts/2019-05-28-thoughts-about-recruitment.markdown

 - hr
 ---

-In may I faced some non typical situation.
+In May I faced some non typical situation.
 My new customer canceled our contract before it started.
 I was left without any project.
 Initially I was disappointed and angry about this situation, but it's no good crying over spilt milk :)

 I started to looking for new opportunities, I had a lot of interview calls and meetings.
-I want to share with You my thoughts how hiring Java Developers looks in Poland.
+I want to share with you my thoughts how hiring Java Developers looks in Poland.

 Firstly I want to describe what I dislike in recruitment.
 The worst interview call I had with one of bigger outsourcing companies.
 It took more than hour, interviewer had a long list of theoretical questions about Java and working in Scrum methodology.
 After exhausting answering these questions I had chance to ask him about company and about project where I would work.
 He couldn't answer any of my question.
 All answers where like "It's depends on project, team" and he barely knows where I would work in their company.
 So the first thougth is: